kobliha/automation-tools/README.md

 # Bugzilla Tools

-This project has started as a [HackWeek](https://hackweek.suse.com/) project.
+This project has started as a [HackWeek](https://hackweek.suse.com/) project to automate as much as possible.
+And because people tend to forget, the first focus were tools to remind users that someone is waiting for info from them.
-It currently contains just one tool...

-## needinfo-checker.rb
+## needinfo-checker

 Connects to a given bugzilla URL, checks whether any bug is waiting for some information from the given e-mail address (login).
 If any bug is found,